 Moravian University Police Officers patrol campus on foot and in marked cars to promote the safety of the University community.
 These officers are fully commissioned police officers with full law-enforcement powers.
 Continual in-service training provides for the professional delivery of law-enforcement services.

 Patrol officers help to prevent possible crimes by keeping a watchful eye on the campus.
 Prevention is the most important step in avoiding a crime.
 Moravian University Police Officers also provide engraving services for property that may deter would-be thieves while helping police to track stolen property.

-Moravian College Police Officers are always available to talk.
+Moravian University Police Officers are always available to talk.
 Whether it is a one-on-one discussion or a speech to a group of people, the Moravian University police officers will take time to educate anybody about the Department of Campus Police about methods used to prevent crimes.
 Officers also conduct fire and safety precaution talks with all incoming freshmen and participate in residential floor meetings with residential advisors.

-The Department of Campus Police provides an escort service, available to all students, staff, and visitors to the College.
+The Department of Campus Police provides an escort service, available to all students, staff, and visitors to the University.
 The service is available 24 hours a day, every day of the year, and furnishes an escort to and from any point on campus.
 The purpose of the escort is to assist students and others in getting safely to their intended destination on campus.
 The escort can be arranged by calling the Campus Police at 610 861-1421.

 When calling for an escort, you should supply the dispatcher with the following information: